sapegin/sapegin.me/src/content/blog/avoid-comments.md

 In any case, it’s our responsibility to ask _why_ as many times as necessary.

 Same with comments that explain conditions: there may be no need for a special case, and we could remove the whole condition with its comment.

-See more in the [Avoid conditions](/blog/avoid-conditions/) chapter.
+**Info:** We talk about removing conditions in the [Avoid conditions](/blog/avoid-conditions/) chapter.

 ---